data2intelligence/SpaCET/README.md

 ## Tutorial

-SpaCET is applicable for deconvolving spatial transcriptomics data across different platforms and resolutions.
+SpaCET is applicable for deconvolving spatial transcriptomics data across different platforms and cellular resolutions.
 In addition, it can compute gene set scores and assess spatial correlations.

 #### Core